teragonaudio/MrsWatson/BUILDING.md

 * `WITH_AUDIOFILE`: Use libaudiofile for reading/writing audio files (default:
   `ON`)
 * `WITH_FLAC`: Support for FLAC files (requires libaudiofile, default: `OFF`)
+* `WITH_VST_SDK`: Manually specify VST SDK zipfile location instead of downloading it (useful for configuring when offline, no default value)
 * `VERBOSE`: Show extra build information (default: `OFF`)